mutuware/WiffWaff/README.md

 # WiffWaff

-An overly opinated web framework.
+An overly opinated proof-of-concept web framework.

 Turns this class